iheartbenzene/fantastic-octo-journey/README.md

 # fantastic-octo-journey

-A small budget idea with which I am toying.

-Essentially, this started because I wanted a budget that would update itself with how much I could be expected to spend over the course of the next pay period.
-I also wanted it to update my pay periods automatically with each new instance of gained wages; all of this while telling me what my most/least expensive spending points were.
-Then I want it to group common spending locations by geographic location...but that's a long way off.
+An intelligent budget.

+An intelligent budget that would update itself with possible expected increases or decreased on recurring expenses on over the course of the next pay period.

+In prorgress:
++ Update my pay periods automatically with each new instance of gained wages.
++ Detail the my most/least expensive spending points.
++ Group common spending locations by geographic location.

-However, if you've read this far then, the files are written in GNU Octave but are also readable by Matlab.
+The current prototype files are written in GNU Octave but are also readable by Matlab.

 To acquire GNU Octave: